GameCraftGuild/Unity-Package-Template/README.md

 * `.gitattributes` - Git attributes file designed to this specific repository structure
 * `README.md` - text file that introduces and explains a project
 * `Assets/` - a default assets folder with an empty example scene which helps Unity detect this repository as a Unity Project
-* `Packages/com.gamecraftguild.package-template` - your embedded Unity package location
+* `Packages/com.gamecraftguild.package-template` - your embedded Unity package location where all package code will go

 This structure was chosen for the following reasons:
 1. Simplicity.
 Your root directory is a Unity Project making it easy to stand up and get started working on your package
 2. You have the Unity Project that your team may use to work on a package.
 There are a few benefits of having the project already set:
    * Team members (especially the ones who haven't worked with the project before) won't have to setup their own project
-   * The project is already linked to the package since it is setup as an [embedded package](https://docs.unity3d.com/Manual/upm-embed.html)
+   * The project is already linked to your package since it is setup as an [embedded package](https://docs.unity3d.com/Manual/upm-embed.html)
-3. Structure emphasizes **one** unity package per repository to help focus changes to be always around the singular package and allow the use of git version tags for [openUPM](https://openupm.com/docs/adding-upm-package.html#upm-package-criteria)'s package detection
+3. Structure emphasizes **one** unity package per repository to help focus changes around the singular package and allow the use of git version tags for [openUPM](https://openupm.com/docs/adding-upm-package.html#upm-package-criteria)'s package detection

 #### Note:
 * It is recommended to use [openUPM](https://openupm.com/docs/adding-upm-package.html#upm-package-criteria) as the means to distribute your package